digidotcom/xbee-java/README.md

 * Reception of data from remote XBee devices:
   * Data polling.
   * Data reception callback.
+* Transmission and reception of IP and SMS messages.
 * Reception of network status changes related to the local XBee device.
 * IO lines management:
   * Configure IO lines.